 In its decision, the Court advised, “Governments and individuals proposing to use or exploit land, whether before or after a declaration of Aboriginal title, can avoid a charge of infringement or failure to adequately consult by obtaining the consent of the interested Aboriginal group.”

 Read Tsilhqot’in Nation v.
 British Columbia in plain language.
 This document explains: Why did the Tsilhqot’in have to go to court?
-What did the lower courts say before the case reached the Supreme Court of Canada?
+What did the lower courts say before the case reached the Supreme Court?
 What did the Supreme Court decide?
-What are some of the problems with the Supreme Court of Canada decision?
+What are some of the problems with the Supreme Court’s decision?
 Why is the decision important for the Tsilhqot’in people and all Indigenous peoples?

 Concerns about mercury poisoning affecting the Ojibway communities of Grassy Narrows and White Dog in Ontario in 1974 galvanized Canadian Friends.
-The Grassy Narrows community continues to seek justice for their mercury poisoning as well as unauthorized development on their traditional territory.
+Grassy Narrows continues to seek justice for mercury poisoning as well as unauthorized development on their traditional territory.

-For many years CFSC has joined many organizations in urging the government of Ontario, forestry companies, and other corporations to respect international human rights standards that require the free, prior and informed consent of Indigenous peoples for decisions that affect their land and resource rights.
+For years CFSC has joined many groups in urging the government of Ontario, forestry companies, and other corporations to respect international human rights standards that require the free, prior, and informed consent of Indigenous peoples for decisions that affect their land and resource rights.

 Impacts of industrial projects on women and children

 CFSC is deeply concerned by the impacts of resource development projects on many aspects of Indigenous peoples’ human rights.
 We recommend reading this study, looking at what happens in remote Indigenous communities when industrial camps are set up.
 Findings include increased rates of sexual assault, addictions, sexually transmitted infections, and family violence.
 The study was initiated by Lake Babine First Nation with the Nak’azdli Whut’en First Nation.